hmrc/accessibility/docs/common-issues/link-as-button.md

 ### Milestones
 ```
-for a link styled as a button, the role="button" and the JavaScript polyfill is missing to ensure it acts like a button.
+for a link styled as a button, the role="button" and the data-module="govuk-button" is missing to ensure it acts like a button.
 This fails WCAG 2.1 success criterion 4.1.2: Name, Role, Value
 ```

 ## References